Amandine Agić

 Amandine Agić, D’un pays qui n’existe plus

 A man leaves a country.
 In France, he becomes a father.
 And his country disappears.
-His daughter, the narrator, grows up amid anxiety and silences that speak volumes.
-How does one remember what once existed when words fall short?
-As a child in the Auvergne of the 1990s, she catches in fragments what is unfolding “over there”: the parcels being packed, the awaited phone calls, the conversations that break off.
+His daughter, the narrator, grows up surrounded by anxiety and silences that say far more than words.
+How can one remember what once existed when language is lacking?
+As a child in 1990s Auvergne, she catches fragmented glimpses of what is happening “over there”: parcels being prepared, awaited phone calls, conversations cut short.

 The author